 - Study results indicate that the influence of lipid-lowering drugs on knee pain and clinical knee osteoarthritis is limited.

 - These findings have notable implications for public health because the relatively high prevalence of knee osteoarthritis seriously affects the quality of life for older adults, and hyperlipidemia may be prevented through diet and physical exercise.

-The Chinese team then sought to clarify the contradicting research presented in the two studies above.
+The researchers then sought to clarify the contradicting research presented in the two studies above.